Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/sticky_notes.md

 you can place 4 sticky notes with any combination of colors and rotations.

 Additionally, sticky notes can be placed inside of [Microchips](microchips.md) in the same way that you place [logic](logic/introduction.md).
 In this way, sticky notes can be used to further organize your logic.
+Sticky notes that are placed inside of Microchips can be edited by pressing right-click on it.

 ### Reading / Editing